msharma22/PanUKBB_Anx/README.md

 # Welcome!

 Here, you will find the scripts and files used for the research article, _Brain Transcriptome-wide Association Studies in Diverse Ancestral Populations Reveal Genes Implicated in an Anxiety-Related Phenotype_ by Maya Z. Sharma and Heather E. Wheeler.
+Our analysis focuses on the "Worrier/Anxious Feelings" phenotype from the Pan-UK Biobank (https://biobank.ndph.ox.ac.uk/ukb/field.cgi?id=1980).

 **Sumstat_Prep**
 Includes scripts for harmonizing and lifting over Pan-UKB summary statistics from genome build 37 to build 38.